5 Types of SQL Commands: DML, DDL, DCL, TCL, DQL with Query Example

 DELETE FROM EmployeeDetails WHERE Id = 101 ;

-The following DELETE statement will delete all the records from the EmployeeDetails table.
+To delete all the records from the EmployeeDetails table.

 DELETE FROM EmployeeDetails ;